RobSIM37/profile2025/docs/breadcrumbs.md

-ï»¿# GPT Breadcrumbs
+# GPT Breadcrumbs

-Purpose: Re-align an AI assistant to this projectâ€™s concepts and coding standards at the start of a session.
+Purpose: Re-align an AI assistant to this project’s concepts and coding standards at the start of a session.
 Read this file first, then follow the checklist.

 Session Checklist
 - Read this file end-to-end before any work.